-K. Performance Under Ordinance.
-None of the proceeds of the Bonds will be used for any purpose other than as provided in the Ordinance, and except as otherwise expressly provided in the Ordinance, the County shall not suffer any amendment or supplement to the Ordinance, or any departure from the due performance of the obligations of the County under the Ordinance, that might materially adversely affect the rights of the Registered Owners from time to time of the Bonds.
+Performance under Bond Ordinance.
+None of the proceeds of the Bonds will be used for any purpose other than as provided in the Bond Ordinance, and except as otherwise expressly provided in the Bond Ordinance, the County shall not suffer any amendment or supplement to the Bond Ordinance, or any departure from the due performance of the obligations of the County under the Bond Ordinance, that might materially adversely affect the rights of the Registered Owners from time to time of the Bonds.